A 200-Year Journey of America’s First Specialty Hospital

 Drs.
 Edward Delafield and John Kearny Rodgers, recent graduates of the College of Physicians and Surgeons, leave for England to continue their education.
 They are introduced to lectures at the Royal London Ophthalmic Hospital.

 Drs.
-Edward Delafield and John Kearny Rodgers open the New York Eye Infirmary, the first specialty eye clinic in the Western Hemisphere, on August 14, 1820, located on 45 Chatham Square in New York City.
+Edward Delafield and John Kearny Rodgers open the New York Eye Infirmary, the first specialty eye hospital in the Western Hemisphere, on August 14, 1820, located on 45 Chatham Square in New York City.

 Infirmary surgeons perform the first successful congenital cataract surgeries in the United States restoring vision to three pediatric patients.